 The department is continually seeking to identify outstanding faculty candidates that can complement or extend the current research interests of the department.

 Centers and Programs

-The department is pleased to be affiliated with the University of Florida Hypertension Center and the Perinatal and Reproductive Biology Research Program.
+The department is pleased to be affiliated with the Center for Integrative Cardiovascular and Metabolic Diseases, and the Perinatal and Reproductive Biology Research Program.

 Provides research interaction and education through seminars, teaching and scientific discussion on studies related to hypertension and cardiovascular diseases.
 Interdepartmental.
 Intercollegiate.

 Mission Statement: To foster collaborative, multidisciplinary, and integrative approaches to basic and translational research that (i) improves the health of pregnant women and their babies, (ii) enhances the reproductive success of agriculturally important animals and wildlife, and (iii) prepares the next generation of scientists in these research disciplines.